GoogleCloudPlatform/serverless-spark-workshop/README.md

 ### Dont forget to
 Shut down/delete resources when done

-### Labs developed by
+### Credits
-Some of the labs are developed by partners, for Google, or are contributions from Googlers.
+Some of the labs are contributed by partners, to Google Cloud, or are contributions from Googlers.<br>
+Lab 1 - TekSystems
+Lab 2 - TekSystems

 ### Contributions welcome